 For the agricultural entrepreneur

-At Atlas Natural Capital you will find success stories about the use of flower-rich arable field margins to encourage natural pest control, the meadow bird management in Amstelland and the closing of cycles in agriculture.
+At Atlas Natural Capital you will find success stories about the use of flower-rich arable field margins as part of the Hoeksche Randen project to encourage natural pest control, the meadow bird management in Amstelland and the closing of fertile cycles in agriculture.